Daym3l/React-Gallery-Picker/README.md

 export default () => {
     const getImages = images => {
-        // Do something with the selected images :) console.log(images);
+        // Do something with the selected images) console.log(images);
     }